 The Year of the Book by Andrea Chang

 Growing up is challenging and in the first novel, The Year of the Book, Anna turns to books for company while she learns how to make friendships in real life.
 The subsequent books in the series are just as realistic and well-written.
 I highly recommend them & love the diversity of the main character.

 Franny K. Stein by Jim Benton

 Short sentences with witty observations on life from the perspective of a Minecraft zombie will crack you up.
 These diaries are entertaining, funny reads.
-Nothing scary.
-Perfect for any Minecraft enthusiasts.
+Nothing scary and perfect for any Minecraft enthusiasts.

 Engaging from the first page, this is a relatable (and funny) graphic novel adventure story about a young boy, Roan, who dreams of becoming a pilot . . . but gets into Jedi school instead.
-He’s the oldest new student, everyone else started long before him.
-Roan has ups and downs, as one does at a new school, but finds his place at the school and new friends.
+He’s the oldest new student because the other kids started long before he did.
+Roan has ups and downs, as one does at a new school, but finds his place at the school with new friends.

 Here’s Hank: Bookmarks Are People Too! #1 by Henry Winkler & Lin Oliver REALISTIC

 Sideways Stories from Wayside School by Louis Sachar